Table of Contents

 What causes mastocytosis?

 The symptoms of mastocytosis can be similar to the symptoms of many other health problems.
 Your doctor may do a skin biopsy to find out what is causing your symptoms.
 To do a biopsy, your doctor removes a small piece of skin and puts it under a microscope to look for extra mast cells.
-When an adult gets mastocytosis, a bone marrow biopsy may be needed to look for other blood diseases that might come along with the mastocytosis.
+When an adult gets mastocytosis, the doctor may order a bone marrow biopsy.
+The biopsy allows doctors to look for other blood diseases that might come along with the mastocytosis.

 If you don’t have a rash but you have other symptoms, such as diarrhea, your doctor may do a blood test or a urine test.